Reactive purchasing is not a strategy.Five lessons to build a proactive program.

 Supply risk

-Cost of expediting, premium freight for shortages, production line downtime cost
+Cost of expediting, premium freight for shortages, line downtime cost

 Supplier management